Skip to content

 Multi-region evaluation of the national roll out of social prescribing link workers in primary care

-We have been using a multi-regional approach to map provision and service configuration of social prescribing and to assess whether access, engagement and outcomes vary by delivery model, geography and population characteristics over time.
-By doing this, we've been finding out how link worker services operate, how well they work, who does and doesn't use them, whether they are of benefit to people and are a good use of NHS resources.
+We used a multi-regional approach to map provision and service configuration of social prescribing and to assess whether access, engagement and outcomes varied by delivery model, geography and population characteristics over time.
+By doing this, we found out how link worker services operate, how well they work, who does and doesn't use them, whether they are of benefit to people and are a good use of NHS resources.

 Social prescribing links patients in primary care with sources of support within the community.
-Previous research on social prescribing has evaluated the effects of individual services, usually in isolation from the wider health system in which they are situated.
-It is well documented that this evidence base is of a low standard and is subject to a high risk of bias.
-A lot of the existing evidence is taken from small scale studies that are limited by poor design and reporting, making it difficult to reliably judge how, and in what circumstances, social prescribing could deliver benefits.
+Previous research on social prescribing evaluated the effects of individual services, usually in isolation from the wider health system in which they were situated.
+It was well documented that the evidence base was of a low standard and subject to a high risk of bias.
+A lot of the evidence was taken from small scale studies that were limited by poor design and reporting, which made it difficult to reliably judge how, and in what circumstances, social prescribing could deliver benefits.

-There are few rigorous evaluations, and those that are rigorous have failed to demonstrate improved health and wellbeing for service users.
-They do suggest that finding ways to improve access and engagement with services may lead to better overall outcomes.
+There were few rigorous evaluations, and those that were rigorous failed to demonstrate improved health and wellbeing for service users.
+They suggested that finding ways to improve access and engagement with services may lead to better overall outcomes.

-We know that engagement in community assets can improve health and wellbeing.
-However, we don't know how people become engaged with community assets and if the link worker model will encourage engagement and/or enhance access and equity
+We knew that engagement in community assets could improve health and wellbeing.
+However, we didn't know how people became engaged with community assets and whether the link worker model would encourage engagement and/or enhance access and equity.

-With national policy implementation underway across the UK, there is a need to understand the impact of social prescribing link worker services and how they can be developed in the future.
+With national policy implementation underway across the UK, there was a need to understand the impact of social prescribing link worker services and how they can be developed in the future.

-Over the three year research award, running from 2022 to 2025, we've been using a multi-region mixed methods approach to map provision and service configuration and to assess whether access, engagement and outcomes vary by delivery model, geography and population characteristics over time.
-Our approach can be broken down into six areas of focus:
+Over the research award, which ran from 2022 to 2025, we used a multi-region mixed methods approach to map provision and service configuration and to assess whether access, engagement and outcomes varied by delivery model, geography and population characteristics over time.
+Our approach was broken down into six areas of focus:

 • WP 1: Implementation - to establish the key features and variations in delivery models for link worker social prescribing services within and between each region.